-It’s a loan officer’s job to decide which would-be borrowers are eligible to proceed to loan underwriting.
+A loan officer decides which would-be borrowers are eligible to proceed to loan underwriting.
 The loans in question could be mortgages, small business loans or personal loans.
 Loan officers meet with applicants and are responsible for determining applicants’ creditworthiness.
 Want to learn more about what loan officers do?
 You’re in the right place.
+Thinking of getting a loan but want to talk to someone about your general money situation first?
+Consider finding a financial advisor with SmartAsset’s free matching service.

 Loan Officer Basics